 Our trial focused on recording the weekly status of each individual symptom suffered by Patient T, and the results showed phenomenal improvements in comparison to the initial severity and frequency of her problems.

-In total Patient T had 40 sessions of Hyperbaric Oxygen Therapy (5 sessions per week for 8 weeks).
+In total Patient T had 40 sessions of Hyperbaric Oxygen Treatment for Fibromyalgia (5 sessions per week for 8 weeks).
 These appointments consisted of 90 minutes breathing pure Oxygen at a depth of 14 metres (2.4 atmospheres).

 We looked at 9 different areas and these are the results after the 8 weeks of treatment;